boon-kiat/cloud_based_analytics/README.md

 | Then Tsze Yen | S2194020 |

 ### Problem Statement:
-Propose a cloud-based data analytics framework for global econonomy dataset.
+Propose a cloud-based data analytics framework for global economy dataset.
 The framework should cover various layers of the data lifecycle process, including data ingestion, storage, processing, analytics, visualization, and other layers based on your project's requirements.

 ### Objective:
 - To perform data lifecycle processes using different cloud-based tools throughout the data lifecycle framework.